 The McCallister matriarch shared a TikTok video of her homage, which was reenacted to a tee.
 In the original scene, O'Hara's character realizes that her youngest son has been separated from the family once again after arriving in Florida for a vacation.
 The reenactment comes after Schitt's Creek’s Instagram account shared tweets from confused fans who only just realized that O'Hara also starred in the Christmas classic.

 "I did NOT realize the mom in Home Alone was the same mom from Schitt's Creek," one of the tweets said.
 "I need to sit down."
 The remaining social media posts included in the slideshow echoed that same sentiment, with another fan posting that they "still can't believe" Moira Rose and Kate McCallister were played by the same person.

-While her stint as Kate came as news to some, O’Hara told InStyle in January 2018 that the iconic role is the one she gets recognized for the most.
+While her stint as Kate was a surprise to some, O’Hara told InStyle in January 2018 that the iconic role is the one she gets recognized for the most.
 "From November through December, 'tis the season for Home Alone," she said.
 She also shared an anecdote about a reunion with Culkin.
 "I ran into Macaulay once and he said, 'Mom!' and I said, 'Baby!'
 He looked great and was doing well, and I was happy to see him," she recalled.